-The population of Pueblo County was 141,472 in the year 2000 and increased to 165,123 in 2016, an increase of 16.7% in that 16-year span.
-Pueblo County's growth rate in 2016 was 1.2% lagging 0.5% behind the growth rate of the state of Colorado.
-Pueblo County is ranked 9th among the top ten most populous counties in Colorado.
+The population of Pueblo County was 159,520 in the year 2010 and increased to 166,475 in 2017, an increase of 43% in that 10-year span.
+Pueblo County's growth rate in 2017 was 1.0% lagging 0.4% behind the growth rate of the state of Colorado.
+Pueblo County is ranked 10th among the top ten most populous counties in Colorado.

-In 2015, the unemployment rate in Pueblo, Colorado Metropolitan Statistical Area was 5.1%, but the average unemployment rate for 2016 decreased to 4.0%, which was still higher than the state of Colorado and lower than the national rate.
-The average unemployment rate in for Colorado in 2016 was 3.3%, and the national average unemployment rate was 4.9%.
-The Western Census Region of the United States, consisting of the 13 western most states, posted an unemployment rate of 5.3% to begin 2016 and had a 0.6% drop in unemployment during the year.
-The labor force in Pueblo at the end of December 2016 totaled 73,100-2.5% of the 2,908,400 in Colorado.
-This was comprised of 70,100 employed and 3,000 unemployed.
+In 2016, the unemployment rate in Pueblo, Colorado Metropolitan Statistical Area was 4.8%, but the average unemployment rate for 2017 decreased to 4.6%, which was still higher than the state of Colorado and the national rate.
+The average unemployment rate in for Colorado in 2017 was 3.0%, and the national average unemployment rate was 4.1%.
+The Western Census Region of the United States, consisting of the 13 western most states, posted an unemployment rate of 4.8% to begin 2017 and had a 0.5% drop in unemployment during the year.
+The labor force in Pueblo at the end of December 2017 totaled 75,134-2.5% of the 3,029,796 in Colorado.
+This was comprised of 71,676 employed and 3,458 unemployed.

-The American Community Survey (ACS) conducted by the US Census Bureau shows the median per capita income for Colorado was 32,217 between the years 2011-2015.
-The last 12 month per capita income (in 2015 dollars) in Pueblo County and Pueblo city were \$22,191 and \$20,093 respectively.
-The 2012-2016 American Community Survey will be released on December 27, 2017.
-In 2015, the percentage of Pueblo County residents below the poverty level is 19.8%; Colorado is at 12.0%, and the US statistic is 13.5%.
-In 2015, Colorado ranked 11th in the nation for the percentage of people who had incomes below the poverty line (\$24,250 for a family of four).
+The American Community Survey (ACS) conducted by the US Census Bureau shows the median household income for Colorado was \$62,520 between the years 2012-2016.
+The median household income in Pueblo County was \$42,000.
+In this same time frame, the percentage of Pueblo County residents estimated to be below the poverty level is 20.2%; Colorado is at 12.2%, and the US statistic is 15.1%.
+In 2017, Colorado ranked 12th in the nation for the percentage of people who had incomes below the poverty line (\$24,340 for a family of four).
 Pueblo remains at a lower income level than most of the counties throughout the state.
 However, a bright spot continues to be Pueblo County's low cost of living.

 Livability.com is a website that celebrates America's best cities to live and visit.
-Pueblo has been listed in the top 10 best cities for Book Lovers, Historic Preservation, best food festival, and best foodie cities out of the entire country.
+Pueblo has been listed in the top 10 best cities for Historic Preservation.
 Although these metrics are not scientifically or quantitatively measured, they do point to the fact that Pueblo is a solid community that is vigorous and viable.
 The top 8 reasons to move to Pueblo include: climate, outdoor recreation, local parks, Pueblo Riverwalk, Pueblo chilies, the Sangre de Cristo Arts Center, Colorado State University-Pueblo and affordable real estate.
-In 2012, Pueblo was ranked 9th in the top 10 least expensive urban areas in the cost of living index.
+Typically, Pueblo ranks in the top 10 least expensive urban areas in the cost of living index-\$214,900 median price of homes currently listed for sale as reported by Zillow.com.

-The District is funded primarily by property tax revenues, and 2016 was not a revaluation year for property taxes, so significant increases were not anticipated.
-Overall, property tax increased by 1.9% in 2016.
-The percentage increase in 2013 was 8.9%, illustrating the change in valuation.
-State assessed utilities in 2013 resulted in a \$700,000 increase, which enabled us to move forward with building projects.
-Even though our annual percentage increase was negligible, that ongoing \$700,000 increase continues to provide operational costs moving forward.
+The District is funded primarily by property tax revenues, and 2016 was not a revaluation year for property taxes, so significant increases were not anticipated in 2017 property tax collections.
+Overall, property tax increased by 1.6% in 2017.